 Here Are the Exact Signs of Poor Time Management

-After managing teams and watching countless talented women struggle with the same issues I faced, I’ve noticed patterns in how poor time management shows up.
+After managing teams and watching countless talented people struggle with the same issues I faced, I’ve noticed patterns in how poor time management shows up.
 These are warning signs that your current approach isn’t sustainable.
-I’ve experienced every single one of these, and recognizing them was the first step toward making real changes in how I work.
+I too experienced these, and recognizing them was the first step toward making real changes in how I work.

 Do you find yourself in any of these?